cyberseihis/bnnprint/write/theory.md

 plus.
 Unfortunately the count of dimensions needed for many problems are so large we cannot make savings by this method.
 \newpage
-- Another promising alternative machine learning technique is the recently proposed swapping.
-The layers of the neural network are split into so-called tiles, that can be computed individually.
-Each is mapped to a chunk of memory and those are swapped so the main memory only needs to hold the tile currently computed.
-Carefully orchestrated parrallelism is needed to mask the overhead of the memory accesses.

 - One of the most ubiquitous methods in the field is constrained neural architecture search (NAS).
 Neural architecture search examines a search